Tag: Koutoubia mosque

 9.

 Visit the Mellah, the old Jewish quarter, and see the Bab Mellah spice market.
 It’s an assault on the senses discovering all the different spices and their fragrances.
 You may be offered mint tea whilst you are given a lesson on what each spice is used for.
-It’s very educational, and to purchase a couple of things is fairly cheap.

 10.

 Walk around the Kasbah.
 This is where you will experience the more authentic part of Marrakech.
 There are more locals here and they are very friendly.
-It’s a way to feel the more authentic side of Marrakech, and there are some nice spots to grab a coffee and people watch.
+There are some nice spots to grab a smoothie, and the shops are slightly cheaper here.

 11.

-Visit Cyber Parc, Arsat Moulay Abdeslam.
+Visit Cyber Park.
 This is a very well maintained place with beautiful native trees and plants.
 Relax for an hour or so in this peaceful environment away from the chaotic busy medina.
-Listen to the birds singing and read the interesting facts dotted about here and there.
+Listen to the birds singing and read the interesting facts that are dotted around the park.

 12.